syncfusion-content/uwp-docs/uwp/Accordion/Selecting-Items.md

 ---
 layout: post
-title: Selecting Items of SfAccordion control for UWP
+title: Selecting Items in UWP Accordion control | Syncfusion
-description: Selecting Items of SfAccordion control for UWP
+description: Learn here all about Selecting Items support in Syncfusion UWP Accordion (SfAccordion) control and more.
 platform: uwp
 control: SfAccordion
 documentation: ug
 ---

-# Selecting Items
+# Selecting Items in UWP Accordion (SfAccordion)

 Items can be selected programmatically using the properties `SelectedIndex`, `SelectedItem` and `SelectedItems`.